 One serving of Momentous Whey Protein has 20 grams of protein, comparable to other protein powders on the market.
 To maximize my protein intake, I often consume two full servings, mixed into 16 ounces of raw milk, after my regular breakfast to add a whopping 55 grams of protein to my first meal of the day.

 It’s worth pointing out that there are minor differences in macronutrients (fat and carbs) between the unflavored and flavored versions.
-For example, the unflavored version has no fat or carbs, whereas the vanilla-flavored version has zero fat but three grams of carbs.
-The chocolate-flavored version has 1.5 grams of fat and 3 grams of carbs (including two grams of fiber).
+For example, the unflavored version has no fat or carbs, whereas the chocolate- and vanilla-flavored versions have two grams of carbs.
 I mention this because if you’re on a strict, very low-carb diet, you might want to opt for the unflavored version.

 The second noticeable difference between the flavors is related to the additional ingredients.
-The unflavored version contains silica (a harmless flow agent) as the only extra ingredient.
-In comparison, the chocolate-flavored version contains cocoa, natural flavors, guar gum, salt, sunflower lecithin and organic stevia.
+The unflavored version contains ProHydrolase (digestive enzymes) as the only extra ingredient.
+In comparison, the chocolate-flavored version contains cocoa, natural flavors, salt, monk fruit extract and organic stevia.
 The vanilla-flavored powder has the same extra ingredients except for cocoa.

 Mixability and Texture

-The mixability and texture of the flavored versions are both top-notch, thanks to the inclusion of sunflower lecithin and guar gum – the two ingredients I flagged in the previous section that act as emulsifiers to help blend the fat and water more efficiently.
+The mixability and texture of the flavored versions are both top-notch, despite the removal of sunflower lecithin and guar gum – the two ingredients I flagged in the initial version of this review, but which Momentous has since removed.

 Whether you use a frother (recommended) or a simple shaker bottle, the powder mixes and dissolves easily with all the liquids I tested (water, raw milk, kefir and yogurt) while leaving a creamy texture.